francescobonesi/synthesia-backend-challenge/ReadMe.md

-The solution is composed by a rest api service (Api-service), exposing /crypto/sign endpoint, and an asynchronous worker (Job-service) that integrates with Synthesia /crypto/sign endpoint.
+The solution is composed by a rest api service (Api-service), exposing /crypto/sign endpoint, and an asynchronous worker (Job-service) that integrates with Synthesia `/crypto/sign` and `crypto/verify` apis.

 The two components communicate via RabbitMQ message broker using two queues in order to be decoupled, independent and asynchronous.

-For each http request, the Api-service will queue a message that will be processed by Job-service.
+For each http request, the Api-service will publish a message in a queue that will be consumed by Job-service.
-When the elaboration of signature is done by Job-service, it will queue the signature in another queue and the Api-service will read it and store it in a database.
+When the elaboration of signature is done by Job-service, it will publish the signature in a separate queue and the Api-service will consume it and store it in a database.

+The Job-service will also verify, with `crypto/verify` api, the correctness of signature before sending it.

 For each http request, after sending the message, the Api-service will wait 2 seconds for the signature to arrive.
+If signature arrives within 2 seconds, it will be provided in response.
-If the 2 seconds pass, then will return to caller a courtesy message and a link to a single page application that will display the signature as soon as the job finish processing it.
+Otherwise, if 2 seconds pass, then will return to caller a courtesy message and a link to a single page application that will display the signature as soon as the job finish processing it.

+The services are meant to scale independently between each other, due to decoupled architecture.

-The single page application polls a second api from Api-service, /signature/<identifier>, in order to get stored signatures when available.
+The single page application polls a second api from Api-service, `/signature/<identifier>`, in order to get stored signatures when available.
 This webapp will entertain the requester while they wait for signature.

 ## Prerequisites